 - A faculty member may obtain approval from their supervisor, after consultation with their Dean, to allow a student to enroll in the class of a faculty member with whom the student has a consensual relationship or is a near relative of the student if the class is a noncredit course or is being audited and the faculty member will not perform any formal evaluation of the student’s work.

-- Any employee who violates this policy may be subject to Policy 4-2 Corrective Action and Disciplinary Action up to, and including, termination of employment or termination or nonrenewal of their contract.
+- Any employee who violates this policy may be subject to SFCC Policy 4-2 Corrective Action and Disciplinary Action up to, and including, termination of employment or termination or nonrenewal of their contract.
 The discipline imposed will depend on the severity of the violation and the circumstances of the situation.

-- Any employee found after investigation to be in a coercive relationship with another member of the college community, whether that coercion is based on age differential, physical power, economic power, or any other improper basis for coercion, may be found to be in violation of Policy 4-10 Sexual Harassment.
+- Any employee found after investigation to be in a coercive relationship with another member of the college community, whether that coercion is based on age differential, physical power, economic power, or any other improper basis for coercion, may be found to be in violation of SFCC Policy 4-10 Sexual Harassment.

 Statement of Accountability and Responsibility

-The President, through the Vice President of Finance/Chief Financial Officer, the Director of Human Resources and Professional Development/EEO Officer and the Title IX Coordinator, shall be responsible for enforcing human resources policies and procedures.
-The Office of Human Resources shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President of Finance/Chief Financial Officer, the Director of Human Resources and the Title IX Coordinator, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Governing Board: 5/22/08